jfcherng-sublime/ST-AutoSetSyntax/docs/src/experimental/ml-based-syntax-detection.md

 --8<-- "refs.md"

-!!! warning "This feature is experimental and disabled by default."
+!!! warning "This feature has been deprecated and will be removed in AutoSetSyntax v3."

 ## Overview